mavlink/mavlink-devguide/en/protocol/camera_def.md

         </parameter>
 ```

 The `name` attribute is the name of the parameter.
-It’s the name used when requesting or setting its value using the extended parameter messages.
+This is the name used when requesting or setting the parameter's value using the extended parameter messages.
 The `description` is what is shown to the user.

 More common are parameters that provide options: